skhadkikar/xtern-assessment/README.md

 # xtern-assessment
-solution for the ai work prompt given for the xtern application through techpoint in Indiana
+solution for the ai work prompt given for the xtern application through TechPoint in Indiana

 pandas,
 numpy,